 If you are interested in holding a home funeral for a loved one who has died, you'll need to be aware of the laws that apply.
 Here is an overview of the rules that govern home funerals in Wyoming.

-Wyoming law determines who has the right to make final decisions about a person’s body and funeral services.
-This right goes first to any person named by the deceased person before death, and after that to deceased person’s family members in an established order.
+Wyoming law determines who has the right to make final decisions about a person's body and funeral services.
+This right and responsibility goes to the following people, in order:

 Wyoming requires embalming under the following circumstances: